HaoWuLab-Bioinformatics/scHiClassifier/README.md

 torchvision 0.14.0
 sklearn
 numpy
-See requirements.txt for all detailed libraries.
+See "**requirements.txt"** for all detailed libraries.
-Other developers can use the following command to install the dependencies contained in requirements.txt:
+Other developers can use the following command to install the dependencies contained in "**requirements.txt"**:
 `pip install -r requirements.txt`